July 5 - 17, 2019

-Depending on your flight schedules, you may spend the morning with a short excursion before your flight home, or continue exploring the Arctic on our expedition to Franz Josef Land.
+Depending on your flight schedules, you may spend the morning with a short excursion before your flight home, or continue exploring the Arctic on our Franz Josef Land expedition.

 Travel to Finland and tour the sparsely populated taiga in Scandinavia’s arctic to see wolverines, brown bears, and wolves.